YOUNG SKINCARE BRAND

 Since users are accustomed to context menus in mobile devices, I decided to leverage this feature to make the process quicker.

 Nothing additional or distracting here.
 Very straightforward.

-NOTE: the client company operates only in the UK, so they have a fixed shipping cost.
+NOTE: the client company has a fixed shipping cost.

 I wanted to design an unusual and somewhat entertaining way of entering your payment details.
 A 3D card effect seemed like a perfect way to visualise and add some fun.
 The idea of having the actual image of the card serves the functional purpose that makes it easy for the user to find all the information that needs to be filled, on the actual card.